 Listing courtesy of Hawaii Life (W).

-Listing courtesy of Molokai Island Realty.
+Listing courtesy of Island Sotheby's International Realty(L).

 Based on information from the Multiple Listing Service of Hicentral MLS, Ltd. Listings last updated on .
 Information is deemed reliable but not guaranteed.
-Copyright: 2023 by HiCentral MLS, Ltd. IDX information is provided exclusively for consumers' personal, non-commercial use.
+Copyright: 2024 by HiCentral MLS, Ltd. IDX information is provided exclusively for consumers' personal, non-commercial use.
 It may not be used for any purpose other than to identify prospective properties consumers may be interested in purchasing.